What Is Artifactory? | JFrog

 In sum

-Artifactory is the only universal artifact repository manager that enables full binary lifecycle management across an organization in a single system.
+Artifactory is the only universal artifact repository manager that enables full lifecycle management of binaries, packages, and AI/ML models across an organization in a single system.
 To keep up in an increasingly complex world, it’s imperative to use tools that secure integrity, improve observability, and enable the best practices that accelerate production.

-With Artifactory, along with JFrog’s other solutions, organizations are building trust into every software delivery through a secure single source of truth for all artifacts as they move through the DevOps pipeline from build to edge or cloud.
+With Artifactory, as part of the JFrog Software Supply Chain Platform, organizations are building trust into every software delivery through a secure single source of truth for all artifacts as they move through the software delivery pipeline from build to edge or cloud.

 You can try Artifactory today, for free.